 Remember: Mistakes Are Good

 Studying foreign languages is not a straight-line process.
-Every mistake that you make is a sign that you have yet to internalize what you’ve learned.
+Every mistake that you make is a sign that you have yet to internalize what you’ve learned in school or courses.
 In other words, it means that learning is actually taking place.

 Memorize Phrases, Not Just Words